 Follow the lubrication procedures recommended by the motor manufacturer.
-Many small and medium sized motors are permanently lubricated.
+Many small and medium sized motors are permanently lubricated and need no added lubrication.
+Generally if there are grease fittings evident the motor needs periodic lubrication.
+None if not.

-Check the lubrication instructions supplied with the motor for the particular frame size indicated on the motor nameplate
+Check the lubrication instructions supplied with the motor for the particular frame size indicated on the motor nameplate.

-Mechanical seal
+Mechanical Seal

 Mechanical seals require no special attention.
-The mechanical seal is flushed from discharge of the pump casing on 4302 and towards the suction on 4382.
-Seal environmental controls, installed in flush lines, such as filters and separators, will prolong seal life in HVAC systems
+The mechanical seal is fitted with a flush line.
+The seal is flushed from discharge of the pump casing on Design Envelope 4300 pumps and from the suction on Design Envelope 4380 pumps.